ansys/pyaedt/README.md

 See the [PyAnsys develoeprs guide](https://dev.docs.pyansys.com) for detailed information about contributing to the PyAnsys project.

-Note that PyAEDT uses sematic naming for pull requests (PR).
-This convention greatly simplifies the review process by providing meaningful information in the PR title.
+Note that PyAEDT uses semantic naming for pull requests (PR).
+This convention greatly simplifies

+the review process by providing meaningful information in the PR title.
 The following prefixes should be used for pull requests: